p2panda/handbook/website/docs/specification/glossary.md

 **[hex-encoding][encoding]**: human-friendly representation of binary-coded values using the hexadecimal numeral system.
 The `p2panda` GraphQL [APIs][api]: require values to be hex-encoded.

-**[Bamboo][bamboo]**: an append-only log data type that ensures security and authenticity of arbitrary data in order to share it in a decentralized and trustless setting.
+**[Bamboo][bamboo]**: an append-only log data type that ensures security and authenticity of arbitrary data in order to share it in a decentralised and trustless setting.

 **[Hashing][hash]**: a cryptography method that converts any form of data to a unique text string.